fyardlest1/GithubCoderFundry/README.md

 # Github Coder Fundry
 A new project learning Git with Coder Fundry.
-Just for fun
+Add new commit to the Readme file.